Citadel-Station-13/CitadelLore/wiki/Timeline.md

 -   **2011:** The corporate endeavor Mars One is founded, planning for a one-way trip to make the first human Mars, which will be funded by making it a reality TV show.
--   **2018:** The IPCC reports that if global warming continues to allow global temperatures to pass 1.5 degrees Celsius by 2030, the results will be catastrophic and irreversible, resulting in the destruction of habitats, the loss of food sources, and the displacement of billions.

 ### 2020s